IN THIS ARTICLE

 Ground Control Points (GCPs) file

-There are some limits in terms of file size and formats for file uploads:
+- From the PIx4Dcloud user interface.
+In this case, there are some limitations in terms of file size and formats for file uploads:

 - Orthomosaic: one single GeoTIFF file supported, 50 GB maximum